-Blockchain technology is not just improving banking and finance but changing the way we interact with our money, data and bureaucracies.
-In this article, we talk about how blockchain applications are changing traditional financial institutions by offering new solutions to old money problems.
+Soon blockchain and finance will be nearly synonymous.
+Blockchain technology is not just improving banking and finance but changing the way we interact with our money, data, and bureaucracies.
+In this article, we talk about how blockchain applications are changing traditional financial institutions.
+Blockchain offers finance new solutions to old money problems.

 Cryptocurrency Making History

-If someone offered to leverage an investment with tulips, tea, or a fresh batch of beaver pelts today, you’d think they had gone off their rocker.
-But travel back with me to the 17th century when flowers, oolong and fur fueled the economy and resulted in the establishment of several long-lasting institutions and sovereign nations.
+If someone offered to leverage investment with tulips, tea, or a fresh batch of beaver pelts today, you’d think they had gone off their rocker.
+But travel back with me to the 17th century when flowers, oolong, and fur fueled the economy.
+These consumer needs resulted in the establishment of several long-lasting institutions and sovereign nations.

-In the Netherlands during the Dutch Golden Age, one tulip bulb was worth ten times the annual income of that of a skilled worker, and so tulips fueled the thriving economy of the Dutch.
+In the Netherlands during the Dutch Golden Age, one tulip bulb was worth ten times the annual income of that of a skilled worker.
+So, tulips fueled the thriving economy of the Dutch.
 The Brits love of tea may be a tired stereotype, but there is good reason for it.
 By 1766 tea exports from Canton weighed in at six million pounds -which is why the Boston Tea Party of 1765 made such a splash.

 While the Dutch flourished with flora, the British East India Company thrived under the export of their own super plant; tea from China and Assam India.
 The British economy was virtually completely dependent on the tea trade for several centuries.